SaketTommundrum/Netflix-Dashboard/README.md

 # Tech Stack
 The dashboard was built using the following tools and technologies:
 • Power BI Desktop – For interactive data visualization

 • Power Query – For data transformation and modeling

 • DAX – For calculated KPIs and dynamic measures

 • Excel & Python – For data cleaning, transformation, and feature engineering

-• File Format – .pbix for development and .png for presentation
+• File Format – .pbix for development

 # Data Source
 Source: Public Netflix titles dataset including metadata such as title type, release year, genre, country, and date added.